flatsec/flatsec.github.io/_posts/2014-10-31-install-docker-ubuntu-14-10.md

 I know many people don't think of Docker as a secure system when compared to virtual machines provided by something like KVM or Xen.
 But that is just one viewpoint.

 Another way to look at Docker is that it's an easy way to use container technology to limit what applications can do on a server, ie. a simpler way to use MAC security concepts.
 If one looks at Docker as a replacement for virtual machines, then yes, it might not look as secure.
 But that is probably the wrong way to think about Docker, at least at this time.
-Ok, so maybe no multi-tenancy yet.
+OK, so maybe no multi-tenancy yet.
 But single tenancy?
 Why not!

 <!-- more -->

-If you want to read up on docker there is a nice [docker cheat sheet](https://github.com/wsargent/docker-cheat-sheet) available.
+If you want to read up on Docker there is a nice [Docker cheat sheet](https://github.com/wsargent/docker-cheat-sheet) available.
 Also the official documentation is quite good.

 ### Step 1: Install Docker

-Seems like the docker package is still called ```docker.io```?
+Seems like the Docker package is still called ```docker.io```?
 I thought they had fixed that.
 There is another package named "docker" so they had to choose a different name.
-At least it seems the docker command is just ```docker``` now.
+At least it seems the Docker command is just ```docker``` now.

 ```bash
 curtis$ sudo apt-get install docker.io